Praful/music-playlist-export-import/README.md

 This exports a playlist from Spotify.
 This uses the  [unofficial spotipy API](https://spotipy.readthedocs.io/).
 I use the [Authorization Code Flow](https://spotipy.readthedocs.io/en/2.22.0/#authorization-code-flow).
 You'll need to generate a Spotify Client Id and Client Secret to use the API from the [Spotify Developer website](https://developer.spotify.com/dashboard/applications) and add a URL to redirect to.
 This can be anything.
 I use http://localhost.
 Once authenticated, copy the browser URL (starting http://localhost/?code...) to the prompt when running this script.

 For exporting Spotify playlists, the Client Credentials Flow can be used.
 However, this can't be used for modifying user data, such as creating a playlist.
-To siplify the code, I use the same method for exporting and importing.
+To simplify the code, I use the same method for exporting and importing.

-Once you have generated your spotify client id and secret, set them using environment variables before running the script.
+Once you have generated your Spotify client id and secret, set them using environment variables before running the script.
 For example (in Linux bash/zsh):
 ```
+export SPOTIPY_CLIENT_ID='12345'
-export SPOTIFY_CLIENT_ID='12345'
+export SPOTIPY_CLIENT_SECRET='ABCD'
-export SPOTIFY_CLIENT_SECRET='ABCD'
+export SPOTIPY_REDIRECT_URI='127.0.0.1'
 ```
-For Windows Powershell, see [here](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/set_1).
+For Windows PowerShell, see [here](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/set_1).

 Use the URL of the playlist you want to export from a browser.
 For example:
 ```